If you own a Roku device, it’s hard to imagine life without one. Well, as long as you’re not dealing with a “Roku AirPlay not working” issue.

 Contact Roku and Apple for Assistance

 Never forget that Roku and Apple customer support are just a call away.
 Try contacting Roku first since its device is likely the reason AirPlay isn’t working.
-If the representative doesn’t have any additional solutions to try, ask about your warranty.
+Ask about your warranty if the representative doesn’t have any additional solutions to try.

 Final Thoughts: Roku AirPlay Not Working